-- Any benefit provided to or on behalf of an employee if at the time the benefit is provided it is reasonable to believe the employee can exclude such benefit from income, for example, under sections 74(c), 117, and 132 of the Internal Revenue Code.
+- Any benefit provided to or on behalf of an employee if at the time the benefit is provided it is reasonable to believe the employee can exclude such benefit from income, for example, under sections 74(c), 117, and 132.
 Section 74(c) deals with employee achievement awards; section 117 deals with scholarship and fellowship grants; and section 132 deals with certain fringe benefits.
 For more information on what benefits are excludable, see Pub.
-937, Employment Taxes. - Payments made to or on behalf of an employee or dependents under a sickness or accident disability plan or a medical or hospitalization plan in connection with sickness or accident disability.
+15-A. - Payments made to or on behalf of an employee or dependents under a sickness or accident disability plan or a medical or hospitalization plan in connection with sickness or accident disability.